Who we are:

 We promote deeper and stronger relations between Japan and Canada.
 Together with the Embassy of Japan in Canada, we help promote the JET Programme, assist with JET application interviews and pre-departure orientation, and offer support and information to JET alumni.

-President Shuaib Syed
+Vice President Shuaib Syed

 Shuaib Syed is a former junior high school ALT who worked on a series of wonderful islands known as Miyakojima within the subtropical prefecture of Okinawa.
 During his two and a half years there, he served as Representative for the OkiAJET group and Block leader for ALTs in Miyakojima.
 He has also been invited to lead workshops for the JET Post-Arrival Orientations in Tokyo on three occasions during 2018/2019.
 He holds a M.Sc. in Neurosciences from Carleton University and is slowly aiming for the N3 JLPT certification.
 His hobbies include calligraphy, rock-climbing and cooking

-Treasurer Caitlin Wilson
+Treasurer Caitlan Wilson

 Secretary Anna Rayner-Grignon